CLAT Preparation Schedule for Class 11th Students (Daily and Weekend Plan)

 Remaining Day Relaxation with light revision if required

-This combination of weekday discipline and weekend practice ensures that:
+The combination of this weekday and weekend practice ensures that -

 Final Guidance

-At this stage of preparation, you do not need to study every possible topic immediately.
+At this stage of preparation, you do not need to study every possible topic immediately and your focus should be on-

-If you sincerely follow this process during Class 11th, your preparation in Class 12th will become significantly easier — and that early preparation will ultimately become your biggest advantage.
+If you truly follow this process during class 11st then your Class 12th will become significantly easier and your early preparation will become your biggest advantage.